-Interpoint (CH) is the delegated authority for registering domain names in the .CG top-level domain.
-On this site, the delegated authority is referred as DNSAfrica (hereunder also referred as "we", "us" or "our").
+interPoint Sàrl is the delegated authority for registering domain names in the .CG top-level domain.
+On this site, our authority is trading (t/a) - and simply and colloquially referred to - as DNSAfrica (hereunder also referred as "we", "us" or "our") for the activity encompassing the management of the .CG top-level domain as per IANA/InterNIC delegation obtained on 14th January 1997.

 DNSAfrica has established the following policy that constitutes the terms and conditions for using our services.
 Our current online conditions supersede any other conditions, including your own conditions.